bchiarito/cmssw_CondorTwoProngFramework/README.md

-python wrapper script to submit condor jobs on the site where the script is run runs on MiniAOD to produce Custom NanoAOD.
+python wrapper to submit condor jobs on the site where the script is run runs on MiniAOD to produce Custom NanoAOD.
 NanoAOD which includes TwoProng objects

 Works on the following sites